rcharaba/MQL5_Charaba/README.md

 3) Some studies about revert trade strategy https://www.mql5.com/en/articles/5008

 4) My first code is a simple trade strategy based on a "critical time of day" trade.
 This strategy was only tested in Brazilian index (WIN).
+The other strategies follow basically the same rule.

 input int      Lote                 = 5;           // lot
 input ushort   InpStopLoss          = 300;         // Stop Loss (in pips)